 Please review our Forward-Looking information here.

-The Escobal project is a high-grade silver deposit discovered in 2007 located in Southeast Guatemala.
+The Escobal mine is a high-grade silver deposit discovered in 2007 located in Southeast Guatemala.
 In May 2012, Tahoe released a Preliminary Economic Assessment (PEA) of the project completed by M3 Engineering.
 Escobal hosts an Indicated silver resource of 367.5 million ounces at 422 g/t average grade, and an Inferred silver resource of 36.7 million ounces at 254 g/t average grade.
 (See disclosure below.)
 The PEA presents a base case at 3,500 tonne per day (tpd) and expansion cases for 4,500 tpd and 5,500 tpd.
 Capital cost for the 3,500 tpd underground mine and milling operation amounts to $326.6 million and remains on-track and on-schedule for mill commissioning in the second half of 2013 with commercial production expected in 1Q 2014.
 The 4,500 tpd scenario includes an additional capital cost of $46.2 million and presents an NPV(5) of $2.94 billion at a silver price per ounce of $25.00, a 20-year mine life and an IRR of 68%.
+Escobal declared commercial production in January 2014.

 Over the first 10 years of operations in the PEA expansion scenarios, Escobal is expected to produce 20 million silver equivalent ounces per year at a total cash cost of less than $5.00 per ounce (net of by-products).
 Ongoing exploration drilling programs continue to expand known mineralization.
 Meanwhile, development of two declines to access the resource is underway.
 On October 21, 2011, the project EIS was approved and construction commenced in November.
 Full operating permits were received in April 2013.